GTFB/Altrp/README.md

 * Fix SSR Bug with Query Parameters

 ### 0.17.5
-+ Add "Column for Search" and "Param for Search" Settings on Page Settings to Search for Models by an Arbitrary Column
++ Added "Column for Search" and "Param for Search" Settings on Page Settings to Search for Models by an Arbitrary Column
 * Fix "Scroll To Element", "Scroll Top" and "Scroll Bottom" Actions

 ### 0.17.4